 Bessy BellHillSliabh Troim A name in Irish (Ir.
-Sliabh Troim [DUPN], 'mountain of elder')TyroneCounty, in Carn List, Psammite Bedrock
+Sliabh Troim [DUPN], 'mountain of elder')TyroneCounty in NI and in Ulster Province, in Carn List, Psammite Bedrock

 Bessy Bell and its lower neighbour, Mary Gray, are named after the heroines of a Scottish ballad.
 This begins Bessie Bell and Mary Gray, they were twa bonny lasses.
 The obvious Scots origin of the name did not deter Samuel Lewis from making an extravagant connection between Bessy Bell and the pagan deity Baal in his Topographical Dicitionary of Ireland (1843): “On the summit of Bessy Bell, or ‘Boase-Baal’, on which in pagan times sacrifice is supposed to have been offered to Baal or Bel, is a large and curious cairn.”
 Sliabh Troim is the original Irish name.
 Also recorded as Sliab Toad [LGÉ].

 Bessy Bell is the 846th highest place in Ireland.
 Linkback: https://mountainviews.ie/summit/738/